quicwg/base-drafts/draft-ietf-quic-transport.md

   network paths during connection migration; see {{probing}}.

 F:
-: The content of frames with this marking are flow controlled; see
+: The contents of frames with this marking are flow controlled; see
   {{flow-control}}.

 The "Pkts" and "Spec" columns in  {{frame-types}} do not form part of the IANA